Meaning-making: Spirituality and religiosity

 Another meaning-making strategy people use is to create meaning by valuing their own life.
 People who create meaning in this way may try to cherish the life they have, try to find their purpose, or change their lifestyles.

 Philanthropy

 Grievers can make meaning of death through philanthropic services such as charities, foundations, and organizations.
 Meaning-making through philanthropy can create financial support, social support, emotional support, and helps create positive results from the negative experience of the death.
 For example, one couple that lost a child described how they developed "Nora's Project" after their daughter with a disability died, in order to help provide wheelchairs for children with disabilities around the world.
 The mother said: "With Nora's Project, I am also healing.
 I am able to turn something that was horrific, the way she died, into something that will do good in the world".
 Like this mother, it is common for individuals to want to create or do something positive for others.
 Philanthropy helps people make meaning by continuously and altruistically honoring a life while simultaneously helping others going through a similar experience.

+In cancer treatment

+Cancer can be a threat to a person's identity, safety, security, bodily integrity, and sense of self.
+As such, the experience can often compel patients, survivors, and caregivers to search for meaning.
+Two main ways people can make meaning out of cancer is by assimilating the experience as a new situation within their current worldview or by changing (accommodating) their whole worldview for a new meaning of life.
+A patient's meaning-making process in the wake of a cancer diagnosis is associated with improved psychosocial outcomes, like less anxiety and depression.
+On the other hand, a lack of meaning is associated with increased psychological distress, like depression and wishing for a faster death.

+A cancer diagnosis can also cause caregivers to question the meaning of the experience or life in general.
+The caregiving role can be very demanding—both physically and emotionally—as caregivers are expected to manage pain, medications, and activities of daily living all while contending with their own fears, anxiety, and grief.
+At the same time, many loved ones find the act of caregiving to be meaningful itself, as it leads to connection, purpose, and growth.
+Interventions such as meaning-centered psychotherapy for cancer caregivers (MCP-C) and existential behavioral therapy (EBT) are evidence-based treatments that help caregivers manage their own distress while finding meaning and purpose in the experience.

+For cancer patients themselves, various psychosocial interventions targeting meaning-making have been found to be effective.
+Dignity therapy, meaning-centered psychotherapy, and acceptance and commitment therapy have all shown promise.
+A 2019 meta-analysis that included 29 randomized controlled trials found that psychosocial interventions targeting meaning and purpose produced small to medium sized improvements in these domains.